thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

  - Kubectl CLI
  - Helm CLI

+Note, this blog doesn't deep dive into the concepts, just demonstrates the basic configuration of Mirrormaker in KinD, the configuration can be updated for further learning in the local machine instead of setting up an actual K8S cluster.

 ## Summary

-- We create two Kind cluster `source` and `destination`, the kind cluser configuration exposes the NodePort so the container can be accessed from the host machine.
+- Two Kind cluster created as `source` and `destination`, the NodePort of the KinD container is exposed with the `extraPortMapping` config.
+So two KinD cluster can communicate with each other without any network customization.

-- With the Kind nodeport exposed, we can configure the Kafka Cluster with NodePort.
-With this configuration we Refer the [Strimzi blog](https://strimzi.io/blog/2019/04/23/accessing-kafka-part-2/).
+- To configure the Kafka cluster to communicate With NodePort refer the [Strimzi blog](https://strimzi.io/blog/2019/04/23/accessing-kafka-part-2/).

-- This blog uses Strimzi version 0.46.0, the operator is installed using Helm chart.
-Note, from 0.46.0 version onwards Kafka removed the Zookeeper so we have to use Kraft mode.

-- The Kafka cluster configuration includes KafkaNodePool with one controller and one broker configured with ephemeral storage.
+- From Kafka veersion 4.0.0 and Strimzi version 0.46.0 Zookeeper is removed to favour Kraft mode.
+To deploy the Kafka cluster in Kraft mode, the cluster configuration includes KafkaNodePool resource with one controller and one broker.
+Being a local environment the cluster is configured to use ephemeral storage, the data won't be persisted if the container gets deleted.

-- The Mirrormaker2 configuration will be deployed to destination cluster, the topic created on the source cluster will be replicatd in the destination server.
+- Mirrormaker2 can be deployed in different patterns, refer the [documentation](https://developers.redhat.com/articles/2023/11/13/demystifying-kafka-mirrormaker-2-use-cases-and-architecture#use_cases) for more details.
+In this blog we have deployed the Mirrormaker2 at the target or destination where the Kafka topics are to be replicated.
+The Mirrormaker2 configuration directly uses Plain listener and not TLS so no encryption is done.

-- This is not production ready configuration, only foe learing and development purpose.
+- Note, this is not production ready configuration, mostly to be used for learing and development purpose.

 ### Kind cluster configuration

-- The kind kafka source cluster configuration
+- The kind kafka source cluster configuration, the `extraPortMapping` config exposes `32200` port which will be used on the Mirrormaker2 config connects to listener with plain port.

 ```yaml
 # file-name: kind-src-config.yaml